go-gitea/gitea/README.md

 For accessing free Gitea service (with a limited number of repositories), you can visit [gitea.com](https://gitea.com/user/login).

-To quickly deploy your own dedicated Gitea instance on Gitea Cloud, you can visit [cloud.gitea.com](https://cloud.gitea.com).
+To quickly deploy your own dedicated Gitea instance on Gitea Cloud, you can start a free trial at [cloud.gitea.com](https://cloud.gitea.com).

 ## Building